osm-search/Nominatim/VAGRANT.md

 Also this document skips the optional Wikipedia data import which affects ranking of search results.
 See [Nominatim installation](http://wiki.openstreetmap.org/wiki/Nominatim/Installation) for details.

-##### Why Ubuntu, can I test CentOS/CoreOS/FreeBSD?
+##### Why Ubuntu and CentOS, can I test CentOS/CoreOS/FreeBSD?

+There is a Vagrant script for CentOS available.
+Simply start your box with `vagrant up centos` and then log in with `vagrant ssh centos`.
-In general Nominatim will run in all these environment.
+In general Nominatim will also run in the other environments.
 The installation steps are slightly different, e.g. the name of the package manager, Apache2 package name, location of files.
 We chose Ubuntu because that is closest to the nominatim.openstreetmap.org production environment.